Artwork by Matt Priso - Instagram @ sik_abyss

 “I’m sorry, I guess you just look trustworthy.”

-“My name is Herm Phillips.”
+“My name is Herm Falzone.”

 “What a lovely name, my cousin just named his baby boy Malcolm.
 So he is going to get Mal at some stage.
 What is Herm short for?”